 I looked all over for a table I thought would work, but I didn’t want anything too bulky, and I wanted it to blend well with the finish of the wood on our chandelier.
 There was really no way around this one.
 It had to be made.
 I remember one-day walking around Lowes (I hang out there a lot.
 And Home depot.
 Ha) I saw these round circular pieces of wood.
 They immediately made me think of a table top, but I had no use for it at the time.
 I thought this was perfect now, so I went back to check them out.
 I purchased the 24” round circle, and thought it would work.
 After making the entire table, I set it down in the living room and instantly said “Nope.
 Too small, going back to get a bigger one.”
 So I went and purchased a 36” size and made another table!
 I used the initial table for an end-table instead.
 LOL.
 I just may drive my husband completely crazy one day.
 But hey, they were both put to use, so it’s all good!

 This project is SO SIMPLE!!
-Here is what you will need to complete it (affiliate links are included):
+Here is what you will need to make your own hairpin tables:

 - Round laminated pine board in 18”, 24”, or 36” (36” for a coffee table and 18 or 24” for end table)